Alkaison/Alkaison.github.io/README.md

 :tada: Thanks to [Cotes](https://github.com/cotes2020) for making this amazing theme [Jekyll-Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/) for blog sites.

 :tada: Thanks to all the volunteers who contributed to this project, their GitHub IDs are on [this list](https://github.com/cotes2020/jekyll-theme-chirpy/graphs/contributors).
-Also, I won't forget those guys who submitted the issues or unmerged PR because they reported bugs, shared ideas, or inspired me to write more readable documentation.

 Last but not least, thank [JetBrains](https://www.jetbrains.com/?from=jekyll-theme-chirpy) for providing the OSS development license.